rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 ### Why is there an account fee as well as a per-instance service fee?

-The account fee is assessed per account and covers the administration of your account on a monthly basis.
-The service fee is assessed per Cloud Server or Database instance and covers the administration of each server instance.
+Rackspace Technology determines the monthly individual account fee, this covers the monthly account administration.
+Every Cloud Server or Database instance incurs in a service fee that represents the administration of each server instance.
 This fee structure enables Rackspace to provide you with our managed service at the lowest possible cost.

 ### Is the account fee assessed with only partial-month usage of a managed Cloud Server, or is it prorated?